Our engineers formulated 8 helpful tips when designing an outdoor WiFi network like a pro. We hope it helps!

-– Use Google Earth to layout your network and design your coverage areas.
-The tool is free and with the ruler tool you can measure across the campus and compute how many square feet, or acres you need to cover.
+Google Earth is your friend.Use Google Earth to lay out your network and design your coverage area.
+The tool is free and with the ruler tool, you can measure across the campus and compute how many square feet of acres you need to cover.
 This is a great starting point and will help you visually layout the network.
-Incorpirate it with Visio and now you start looking professional
+Incorpirate it with Visio and now you start looking professional.

-Check out Novarums’ whitepaper titled “2010: Guidelines for Successful Large Scale Outdoor Wi-Fi Networks”.
+Check out Novarums’ whitepaper titled,Guidelines for Successful Large Scale Outdoor WiFi Networks”.
 They specifically point out that “more bars are not necessarily better”.
-More access points is a better metric and provides for a better wireless client experience due to better throughput, less latency, better radio usage and less client contention.
+More access points is a better metric and provides for a better wireless client experience" due to better throughput, less latency, better radio usage and less client contention.
 After surveying 175 different networks Novarum (see whitepaper link above) found that the common denominator in all networks that produced high coverage AND high performance was high access point density.

 Plan for the devices that will be using the wireless network.
 Are the devices laptops, tablets, PDA’s, VoFi phones, smart phones, etc…?
 By knowing the devices and their capabilities; transmit /receive power, encryption levels, radio type and antenna count you can design to work within the device limits or take advantage of their feature sets.

 RF is a dynamic medium because it can be affected by many different variables.
 Rain, trees, concrete, cars, people, earth all have an effect on RF signals.
 Because of this, you need to build in some adjustments to your design.
 Pick some secondary access point locations in case a tree line interferes with coverage of a field or park.
 Use your wireless platforms automatic RF optimization features to detect WiFi interference and adjust the signal quality.
 If you keep in mind that the RF is always changing and you design with that in mind, you will be successful.

-At SecurEdge, we provide a Wi-Fi as a Service platform that makes networking more affordable and easier to implement..
+If your business requires outdoor WiFi, we suggest partnering with an experienced engineering firm to help make sure that you get your netowrk right from the start.
+At SecurEdge, we provide a WiFi as a Service platform that makes netowrking more affordable and easier to implement.
 If you have any questions or would like to discuss an upcoming project, please contact us here.